Visiting Morocco? This is what you need to know before visiting.

 20. Souvenirs to Bring Home

 Fez is known for leather and carpets, while Marrakech is known for fragrances, oils, and spices (like saffron).
 If you’re buying saffron, make sure you’re buying the real thing.
 Many places sell artificial saffron for dirt cheap or mix the real with the fake stuff.
+No one wants saffron cut with other spices.

 You can ask them to do a demonstration in water.
 If it colors the water yellow, it’s real, if it turns reddish, it’s the dye coming out from the artificial saffron.

-You can also smell the difference (should smell more herbal), or ask for a couple strands to put in your mouth and spit it onto a tissue to see what color it produces.
+You can also smell the difference (should smell more herbal), or ask for a couple of strands to put in your mouth and spit it onto a tissue to see what color it produces.

-21. It’s a Cat Lover’s Heaven… and Hell
+21. It’s a cat Lover’s Heaven… and Hell

 There are homeless cats everywhere in Morocco.
 They are super cute and made us smile every time we saw them but also really sad every time we had to walk away and leave them.

-Final Thoughts as a Woman
+Final Thoughts as a Woman Visiting Morocco

 Instead of scaring you from visiting, we hope it educates you and helps you go in with the right mindset and expectations.
-As long as you’re completely aware of your surroundings and know what to expect, you can have a wonderful experience.
+As long as you’re entirely aware of your surroundings and know what to expect, you can have a wonderful experience.

 Best Places to Stay in Morocco